martona/clipp/README.md

 When you launch Clipp on a new device, open the **Network** tab and choose:

 - A **group name** — a label for your set of devices.
 Not a secret, but should be entered in exactly the same way on all your devices.
-- A **passphrase** — the shared secret that makes one of your devices indistinguishable from another to Clipp.
+- A **passphrase** — the shared secret.
 Treat this with the care you'd give any password.

 Clipp derives a master key from those two inputs and shows a fingerprint.
 Repeat the setup on every device you want to sync, using exactly the same group name and passphrase.
 If the inputs match, the fingerprint matches and the devices will connect immediately; if a device shows a different fingerprint, one of the inputs is wrong on one device, and they won't sync until you fix it.

 ### Day-to-day

-Once two or more devices show the same fingerprint, they discover each other on the local network within a few seconds and appear in the **Paired devices** list.
+Once two or more devices show the same fingerprint, they discover each other on the local network within seconds and appear in the **Paired devices** list.

-The simple flow: copy something (text or image) on device A, paste it on device B. You can ignore the UI entirely if that's all you need.
+The simple flow: copy something on device A, paste it on device B. You can ignore the UI entirely if that's all you need.

 If you want more:

 - The **Clipp** (activity) tab shows recent items received from every connected peer.
 Click any item to copy it back to your local clipboard.
 - Text and images sync.
-Larger items take a moment.
 Copying files across devices is out of scope for the current release.
 - The activity history lives in RAM only and is cleared when you quit.
 It's repopulated from the network when you open the app again.

 Single-line text without whitespace is treated as a password and shown masked in the activity stream.
-The clipboard content itself isn't modified. iOS has a peek gesture to briefly reveal the text; the desktop apps don't have one yet.
+(The clipboard content itself isn't modified.)

 ### Tray and menu bar